benjaminchait/at-work/how-to-benjamin.md

 ## Etc

 I love [my pup](https://lyra.dog).
 I will close my laptop to take her for walks.
 When we get home, I’m happy to jump on again to review updates and whatnot.

+I use my computing devices as my ‘external brain’ and rely upon my calendar, notes and reminders.
+I generally try to share what I have, and/or to work in public.
+Feel free to ask if you want me to publish my notes, or to elaborate on anything.